City

 A stormwater management report and design must be submitted and approved as a Condition Endorsement, prior to the issue of any approval under the Building Act 2016 or the commencement of work on the site (whichever occurs first).
 The stormwater management report and design must be prepared by a suitably qualified engineer and must:

-1. include detailed design and supporting calculations of the detention tank showing: 1. detention tank sizing such that there is no increase in flows from the developed site up to 5% AEP event and no worsening of erosion or flooding; 2. the layout, the inlet and outlet (including long section), outlet size, overflow mechanism and invert level; 3. the discharge rates and emptying times; and 4. all assumptions must be clearly stated;
+1. detention tank sizing such that there is no increase in flows from the developed site up to 5% AEP event and no worsening of erosion or flooding;

 2. include a supporting maintenance plan, which specifies the required maintenance measures to check and ensure the ongoing effective operation of all systems, such as: inspection frequency; cleanout procedures; descriptions and diagrams of how the installed systems operate; details of the life of assets and replacement requirements.